 Fazer, Nightingale Health, the Finnish Institute of Occupational Health and Nokia carried out a nutritional study, BraVe (Brainfood InterVention), which reviewed the effects a diet optimised for healthy brain has on metabolism, physiology and cognitive performance.

 The BraVe study was implemented at the Nokia Campus in Karaportti, Espoo, during autumn 2017 and spring 2018.
 A total of 84 Nokia employees from several different cultures and nationalities, and aged between 18 and 65 years took part in the study.
-The people selected for the study had an increased risk of metabolic syndrome*.
+The people selected for the study had elevated LDL cholesterol levels.

 Lunches, measurements and notes

 The BraVe research started with a week-long introductory period, followed by a four week control period and four week intervention period.
-The research subjects received a lunch according to the research diet from Fazer lunch restaurant and they could freely choose some breakfast and snack products.
+The research subjects received a lunch according to the research diet in the staff restaurant, and Fazer provided them with breakfast and snack products.

 During the control period, the participants received meals that are typical to a western diet.
 After this, they had a four-week intervention period, during which they ate a research diet consisting of brain-friendly Fazer Brainhow meal options.
 Fazer Brainhow meals pay special attention to the quality of fats and carbohydrates as well as the amount of vitamins and minerals that are beneficial to the brain.
 In the beginning of the intervention period, the participants were also given nutritional guidance for adopting brain-friendly dietary changes.